junxit/us-congress-bills-115/derived/amendments.md

 ### 12 U.S.C. § 5301

-> The Fair and Accurate Credit Transactions Act of 2003 (Public Law 108–159) is amended by striking “Bureau” each place such term appears and inserting “Agency”.
+> The Fair and Accurate Credit Transactions Act of 2003 (Public Law 108–159) is amended by striking “Bureau” each place such term appears in heading and text and inserting “Agency”.

 | | |
 |---|---|